Skip to content

 161. Commitment to address occupational health and safety?

-The company reports a commitment to addressing occupational health and safety but does not make a reference to the ILO Code of Practice on Safety and Health in Forestry Work.
+The company commits to addressing occupational health and safety but does not make a reference to the ILO Code of Practice on Safety and Health in Forestry Work.

 0 / 1